-Tax on Prize Money earned from TV Game Shows
+Tax on Prize Money earned from TV Shows and Online Gaming

 The money earned from such game shows is taxable under Section 56(2)(ib) and is to be disclosed under head “Income from Other Sources” at the time of filing of the income tax return.